Are you a guitar player who wants to be able to recreate the old-time, rootsy twang of your grandfather plucking his banjo?

 #1 Best Overall – Luna Celtic 6-String Banjo

 The sound is bright, crisp, and twangy – perfect for a folksy tune.
-However, the lack of a tone ring and a narrow bridge can make the sound slightly shallow and thin.
-The strings it arrives with are somewhat clunky, and that can also worsen the sound.
+However, the lack of a tone ring and a narrow bridge can make the sound slightly shallow and thin at times.
+The strings it arrives with are somewhat clunky, so you may want to upgrade those.

 #2 Best Value – Costzon 6-String

 The Costzon 6-String is a great value-for-money option, while still offering a solid instrument.
-For the earner, it has clear fingerboard with sound dots to make finding the correct notes easier.
+For the new player, it has a clear fingerboard with sound dots to make finding the correct notes easier.